rule

 Text 15

+Of the person who constantly meditates on My presence in all men, quickly the rivalry, envy, disdain and false ego will disappear.

 Of the person who constantly is meditating upon My presence in all men will quickly the rivalry, envy, disdain and false ego disappear.

-Of the person who constantly is meditating upon My presence in all man will quickly the rivalry, the envy, the disdain along with the false ego for certain disappear.
 (Vedabase)

 Text 16